kdoore/1335GitBook/grid-region-logic.md

-#Transforms for Grid Regions
+#Logic for Grid Regions

-While we can go down the path of putting our complex pattern logic within a nested for-loop, we'll quickly get overwhelmed trying to organize our logic so it's easy to conceptualize.

-After, stepping back to get an overview of the design challenge, we can try a different approach, and this will lead us toward an object-oriented approach to design our prototyping tool.
+We can determine logic to define grid-regions within a nested for-loop, and we can display certain patterns within these regions using this logic.

 ![](/assets/Screenshot 2017-09-22 14.46.17.png)